burtonrj/CytoPy/README.md

 cells in a completely unbiased fashion.
 CytoPy provides access to both methodologies as we observe that both have benefits and failings.

-For more details we refer you to our pre-print manuscript and software documentation.
+For more details we refer you to our pre-print <a href='https://www.biorxiv.org/content/10.1101/2020.04.08.031898v2'>manuscript</a> and software documentation.
 Our documentation contains a detailed tutorials for each of the above steps (https://cytopy.readthedocs.io/)

 ## Installation